KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 This tool requires:

-* knowage-utils-7.2.0.jar library to be added to the classpath
+* knowage-utils-<major.minor.patch>.jar (e.g. knowage-utils-7.3.0.jar) library to be added to the classpath
 * the password encryption secret file name with complete path
 * password value (plaintext)